rbarrois/python-semanticversion/docs/reference.rst

             <SpecItem: != Version('1.1.13', partial=True)>,
         )>

-    Its keeps a list of :class:`SpecItem` objects, based on the initial expression components.
+    It keeps a list of :class:`SpecItem` objects, based on the initial expression components.

     .. method:: __iter__(self)